 The people of West Papua are reliant on the international community to make sure their voices are heard.

-So please consider joining us and making history for West Papua by signing our Swim for West Papua petition now.
 We believe with enough support the UN, and others in power, will be forced to act.

 Please also share it with your friends, family and all of your networks.

 As concerned citizens from around the world, we call on you to urgently address the human rights situation in West Papua and to review the UN's involvement in the administration of West Papua that led to its unlawful annexation by Indonesia — and the human rights abuse that continues today.